tkdgns0630/Your_recipe_book/ReadMe.md

 ## Usage

--As a User I am presented with a homepage that contains menu, login button and it displays all recipes names and image.
+- As a User I am presented with a homepage that contains menu, login button and it displays all recipes names and image.
--When I click on a category, then a page is opened with all recipes fall under selected category.
+- When I click on a category, then a page is opened with all recipes fall under selected category.
--When user clicks on latest recipes I am shown a list of the most recently posted recipes.
+- When user clicks on latest recipes I am shown a list of the most recently posted recipes.
--When I login I am redirected to my profile page.
+- When I login I am redirected to my profile page.
 There I can see recipes I have added myself and ones I have favourited.
--On my Profile Page I can delete my own recipes and remove recipes from my favourites.
+- On my Profile Page I can delete my own recipes and remove recipes from my favourites.
--On same Page I can add a new recipe, including the option to upload a picture of the dish -When I click on a recipe I am redirected to a page with said recipe’s Ingredients and method along with dietary information. -On that page, I can like, favourite and give my own feedback.
+- On same Page I can add a new recipe, including the option to upload a picture of the dish
+- When I click on a recipe I am redirected to a page with said recipe’s Ingredients and method along with dietary information. -On that page, I can like, favourite and give my own feedback.

 This is a proof of concept site that demonstrates a basic forum based around sharing recipes.
 Users can sign up and add recipes to the integral database.